nathanap2/pytead/README.md

 pytead gen
 ```

-... and, that's all !

-This will produce files like `tests/generated/test_mymodule_multiply.py` using `@pytest.mark.parametrize`.
+This writes tests like `tests/generated/test_mymodule_multiply.py` using `@pytest.mark.parametrize`.

-You can run them at any moment with pytest:
+You can run them later, after working on the code, to check your function still behave the same

 ```bash
 pytest -q